-Make the caramel apple topping.
+- Make the caramel apple topping.
 In a medium saucepan, melt the butter over medium heat.
 Stir in the apples, lemon juice, cinnamon and brown sugar.
 Cook, stirring occasionally, until the apples are slightly softened and the mixture is syrupy, about 10 to 12 minutes.
 Remove the pan from the heat and let the mixture cool for about 10 minutes before serving.
-The caramel apple topping can be made while the cheesecake is cooking, and refrigerated until needed, or prepared just before serving the cheesecake bars.
+The caramel apple topping can be made while the cheesecake is cooking, and refrigerated until needed, or prepared just before serving.

-- Choose the right apples.
-For this recipe, you’ll want to choose a firm, tart apple.
-My go-tos for this and other recipes, like my recipe for Apple Tarte Tatin, are Granny Smith.
+- Choose the Right Apples: For this recipe, you’ll want to choose a firm, tart apple.
+My go-to for this and other recipes, like my recipe for apple cinnamon roll bake, is Granny Smith.
 This type of apple will hold its shape without breaking down during cooking, and will also retain its tart flavor.
 Other good apple varieties to use in this recipe include Braeburn, Pink Lady, and Mutsu.

 Frequently Asked Questions

 Choose an apple that’s firm, crisp, and not too sweet.
 I think Granny Smith apples are the best, but Honeycrisp, Pink Lady or Mutu apples would also work great.

 For a firm graham cracker crust that doesn’t fall apart, make sure you crush the graham cracker crumbs as finely as possible, and that you mix the butter in thoroughly.
 Also, pack the crumb mixture firmly into the bottom of the pan.

 Make sure the bars are completely set and chilled, and use a very sharp knife, such as a chef’s knife.
 After each cut, rinse the knife with warm water and wipe it dry with a paper towel or a dishtowel before making the next cut.